Artificer (Dungeons & Dragons): Dungeons & Dragons 5th edition

 In the lead up to publication of Tasha's Cauldron of Everything (2020), an errata for the class was released which updated "several class features, while also streamlining the class a bit to make Artificers easier to play".
 Tasha's Cauldron of Everything includes the updated version of the class along with an additional subclass, the Armorer; this subclass is focused on armor modifications, becoming one with it, and refining its magical capabilities.
 The Armorer subclass was originally released in February 2020 as part of the Unearthed Arcana playtest series.

-In September 2024, as part of the 2024 revision to the 5th Edition ruleset, the Player's Handbook (2024) was released.
+In September 2024, as part of the 2024 revision to the 5th Edition ruleset, the Player's Handbook (September 2024) was released.
 The backward compatible sourcebook updates preexisting player options while introducing new content to the game.
 However, the artificer was not included in this update.
-Then in December 2024, a revised version of the artificer using the Player's Handbook (September 2024) ruleset was released as an Unearthed Arcana playtest.
+Then in December 2024, a revised version of the artificer using the 2024 Player's Handbook ruleset was released as an Unearthed Arcana playtest.
 It included four revised subclasses: Alchemist, Armorer, Artillerist, and Battle Smith.
 Further playtest adjustments to the class and the new Cartographer subclass were released in February 2025.
-The upcoming setting sourcebook Eberron: Forge of the Artificer (2025) will include the revised artificer class.
+The setting sourcebook Eberron: Forge of the Artificer (2025) includes the revised artificer class.
+The sourcebook Ravenloft: The Horrors Within (2026) adds the Reanimator subclass for the Ravenloft setting.